statefulj/statefulj/index.md

 ## Why should I use StatefulJ?

-Modern day applications have to manage and orchestrate requests and events from many sources: REST and SOAP APIs, Web Page requests, Message Queues, Internal Application Events, etc...
+Applications have to manage and orchestrate [synchronous and asynchronous requests and events](http://www.reactivemanifesto.org/) from many sources: REST and SOAP APIs, Web Page requests, Message Queues, Internal Application Events, etc...
 Handling concurrency and reliably updating Application state becomes a major challenge without the proper framework.

 By making easy to integrate State Machines into your Application, *StatefulJ* provides you the ability to meet these challenges by creating *State Models* instead of writing ad-hoc code.

 ## What does StatefulJ provide?